Home Blog Advice How to Pass a Soccer Ball: Tips for Success

 Here are some tips on how to position your foot for the perfect pass:

-3. Body Position: The body should be facing the target, with the shoulders and hips squared with each other.
-This helps generate power and accuracy in the pass.
+- Body Position: The body should be facing the target, with the shoulders and hips squared with each other.
+This helps generate power and accuracy.

 Body Positioning

-A soccer player should always be aware of their body position in relation to the ball and their intended target.
+You should always be aware of your body position in relation to the ball and intended target.

 The following tips can help ensure proper body positioning:

-• Plant foot: The plant foot should be placed slightly behind the ball and pointed towards the target.
+- Plant foot: The plant foot should be placed slightly behind the ball and pointed toward the target.
 This provides stability and helps guide the ball in the right direction.

-• Body angle: The body should be angled towards the target.
+- Body angle: Your body should be angled towards the target.
 This allows for a better view of the target and helps guide the ball in the right direction.
-There will be times when a player needs to turn and shift their entire body to make that angle.
+There will be times when you will need to turn and shift your entire body to make that angle.

 It is important to note that body positioning can vary depending on the type of pass being made.
 For example, a long pass may require a wider stance and a more angled body position compared to a short pass.

-Additionally, the player should always be aware of their surroundings and adjust their body positioning accordingly.
-For example, if there is an opposing player blocking the intended receiver, the player may need to adjust their body angle or use a different type of pass to get the ball to their teammate.
+Additionally, you should always be aware of their surroundings and adjust your body positioning accordingly.
+For example, if there is an opposing player blocking your intended receiver, you may need to adjust your body angle or use a different type of pass to get the ball to a teammate.

-Players need to adjust accordingly based on the situation that arises.
-Being a robot and following the mechanics to a T will do players a disservice.
+You need to adjust accordingly based on the situation that arises.
+Being a robot and following the mechanics to a T will do you a disservice.

 Striking the Ball with Different Areas of the Foot

-The most common type of soccer pass is one made with the inside of the cleat.
+The most common type of soccer pass is one made with the inside of the soccer cleat.

-To execute this pass, the player should point their plant foot towards the target and use the inside of the foot to strike the ball.
+To execute this pass, you should point their plant foot towards the target and use the inside of your foot to strike the ball.
+Makes sense, right?!

 For the golfers out there, think of a put and the fluid motion it takes to make the ball go straight.
 This is the same type of motion for a pass on the inside of the foot.

-The outside of the foot pass is used when the player needs to pass the ball quickly and accurately over a short distance.
+The outside of the foot pass is used when you need to pass the ball quickly and accurately over a short distance.

-For instance, if a player is dribbling at an opponent and needs to lay a pass to the right, the player will use the outside of their foot.
-In this case, they won’t need to turn their body and waste precious time.
+For instance, if you are dribbling at an opponent and you need to lay a pass to the right, you will use the outside of your foot.
+In this case, you won’t need to turn your body and waste precious time.
+You can make this pass on the move.

-In order to execute this, the player should point their plant foot towards the target and use the outside of the foot to strike the ball.
+In order to execute this, you should point your plant foot towards the target and use the outside of the foot to strike the ball.

 Laces Pass